First Look at the New Pentax K-1

 Introducing the new Pentax K-1

-We take a look at the new Pentax K-1 and see whether Pentax have managed to turn these ambitions into a worthy contender for the full frame power struggle.
+We take a look at the new Pentax K-1 and see whether Pentax has managed to turn these ambitions into a worthy contender for the full-frame power struggle.

-The layout and design has been well considered, making the transition for existing Pentax SLR users a relatively easy undertaking.
+The layout and design have been well considered, making the transition for existing Pentax SLR users a relatively easy undertaking.

-One of the things that strikes you as a major difference, is the unique flexible tilt LCD.
-The clarity of the 1,037k dot screen is exceptional, however the ability to move and swivel the screen, in almost any direction with the Flexi-system is a real first and a feature that I think will really appeal to tripod users and those photographers that want to tether the camera.
+One of the things that strikes you as a major difference is the unique flexible tilt LCD.
+The clarity of the 1,037k dot screen is exceptional, however, the ability to move and swivel the screen, in almost any direction with the Flexi-system is a real first and a feature that I think will appeal to tripod users and those photographers who want to tether the camera.
 The LCD can be pulled away from the body and rotated, plus there is also a hinged joint which allows the screen to flip to 90 degrees.

-The action and click-stop engineering is immediately apparent when you move through the dial commands.
+The action and click-stop engineering are immediately apparent when you move through the dial commands.

-For users that don’t want the main command dial to be button-locked, you can simply remove this option by rotating the LOCK bezel at the bottom of the dial.
+For users who don’t want the main command dial to be button-locked, you can simply remove this option by rotating the LOCK bezel at the bottom of the dial.

 You’ll notice on the other side of the Pentax K-1 the addition of a new SMART DIAL function.
 Used in conjunction with the SETTINGS DIAL, this allows the photographer to instantly change core settings, without having to delve into screen menus.
 From here you can access Wi-Fi connectivity, APS-C Crop, Shake Reduction, HDR type, Viewfinder Grid pattern, ISO and more.